shshanker/woo-total-sales/readme.txt

 ### The Plugin Features:

+* New feature - Visible only on single product page (frontend).

+* New feature - Visible only on backend.

-* Total sales dashboard under WooCommerce product setting section (New).
+* Total sales dashboard under WooCommerce product setting section.

-* Overview total sales, number of products, shipping costs and applied disocunt (New).
+* Overview total sales, number of products, shipping costs and applied disocunt.

-* Enable disable On-hold-order to Total Sales count  (New).
+* Enable disable On-hold-order to Total Sales count.

-* Backend Total Sales overview metabox for indivdual product (New).
+* Backend Total Sales overview metabox for indivdual product.

 * Total sales text - Enables WooCommerce shop manager to display total sales with product price with singular and plural forms of the counting number.